Tisawesomeness/Minecord/README.md

 ### Config
 - *Client Token:* Your unique bot token. **Do not upload it to GitHub, or people will be able to steal your bot!**
+- *Shard Count:* The amount of shards to use.
+Set to 1 if you don't need sharding.
 - *Owner:* The user ID of the bot owner.
 - *Dev Mode:* Turning this on will let you reload code using `&reload` on the fly.
 When hosting the bot, it's best to keep this off in order to decrease memory usage.
 - *Debug Mode:* Prints additional info to console.